Drop-in Community Event – December 2019

 'Meet the contractor' event – May 2019

-Farrans Construction, appointed by Transport Scotland to construct the A90/A96 Haudagain Improvement Project, will be holding a ‘Meet the contractor’ event on Wednesday 22 May 2019 in The Hub, Manor Avenue AB16 7UR.
+Farrans Construction held a ‘Meet the contractor’ event on Wednesday 22 May 2019 in The Hub, Manor Avenue AB16 7UR.

-You're invited to drop in between 4pm and 7pm where project staff will be available to tell you more about plans for the construction of the project and answer any queries.
+Project staff were available to provide information on plans for the construction of the project and answer any queries.

 Local nursery bids a fond farewell

 Staff and children, both past and present, were on hand to witness the demolition of their former nursery in Aberdeen this week.

 The building which was once home to Middlefield Community Project Nursery was demolished as part of ongoing works being carried out in preparation for the A90/A96 Haudagain Improvement Project.

 Last year, the nursery relocated to a purpose-built facility within the Hub which has provided a number of additional benefits and improvements for the children including larger, open-plan space and better access to the outdoors.
 Despite the improved quality of care and facilities, staff and children - both former and present - felt a tinge of sadness that their former premises for over 20 years was to be demolished.

 When the nursery contacted us, we and our demolition contractors, George Beattie and Sons Ltd were only too pleased to be able to accommodate a request for the nursery to visit the site and watch the demolition of the building.